evgenyneu/walk-to-circle-android/README.md

 ## Google maps API key

-To use the repository you will need to create a google maps API key.
+In order to enable Google Map in the app you will need to create a google maps API key.
 Create `google_maps_api.xml` file in app/src/release/res/values and app/src/debug/res/values.

 https://support.google.com/cloud/answer/6158862?hl=en#creating-android-api-keys